Mission, impact, security

 Community impact: Religious organizations see an investment in the Community Loan Fund as an efficient and meaningful way of supporting New Hampshire families by helping to create and preserve housing, jobs and child care.

 A tradition of religious support: The very first lenders to the Community Loan Fund were the Sisters of Mercy, back in 1984.
-Currently, 58 congregations and orders representing nearly a dozen denominations invest in us.
+Currently, nearly 60 congregations and orders representing nearly a dozen denominations invest in us.

-Benefit: Your funds are added to our approximately $70-million lending pool: The risk is shared, and an investor’s funds will not be dedicated to any single project or sector.
-Religious organizations appreciate that the Community Loan Fund has an unblemished record of repayment to investors – through good and bad economic times.
-Investments in the Community Loan Fund are protected by our significant equity reserves and our excellent history of repayment from borrowers.
+Benefit: Your funds are added to our approximately $80-million lending pool.
+The risk is shared, and an investor’s funds will not be dedicated to any single project or sector.
+Religious organizations appreciate that the Community Loan Fund has an unblemished record of repayment to investors—through good and bad economic times.
+Investments in the Community Loan Fund are protected by our significant permanent capital and our excellent history of repayment from borrowers.

-Nationally recognized: The Community Loan Fund has received the highest national honor in our field: the Wachovia NEXT Award for Opportunity Finance.
-We have consistently received a sterling AAA+2 rating from CARS™, the national rating service for community investing, which measures community impact and financial soundness.
+Nationally recognized: The Community Loan Fund has received the highest national honor in our field: the NEXT Award for Opportunity Finance.
+We have consistently received a sterling AAA+2 rating from Aeris, the national rating service for community investing, which measures community impact and financial soundness.

 Uncorrelated investment: Investments in the Community Loan Fund are straightforward and are uncorrelated to traditional fixed-income instruments.
 Investors earn annual interest, and their principal remains whole regardless of the ups and downs of the bond market.